 There are additional options for your health and prescription drug coverage:

 - Part C, or Medicare Advantage plans: You can choose a Medicare Advantage plan in place of original Medicare.
 The Medicare Advantage plans include original Medicare and usually a prescription drug plan.
 Medicare Advantage plans are run by private health insurance companies.
 Are Medicare Advantage plans worth it?
 While some Advantage plans offer greater plan flexibility and long-term savings, some can involve additional costs.
 Be sure to understand the pros and cons before making a decision.

 - Medigap: People who choose original Medicare (for Parts A and B coverage) often enroll in a Medigap plan to address the “gaps” in coverage.
 Medigap plans are also run by private companies who contract with Medicare.
 Plan options are standardized across most states.

 - Many people wonder, “Does Medicare pay for prescriptions?”
-That is where Part D comes in.
-People who choose Original Medicare generally need to also chose a Part D plan for prescription drug coverage.
-If you do not enroll in Part D when you are initially eligible (and if you do not have other creditable drug coverage), you can face a penalty when you do enroll late.
+That is where Part D comes in: People who choose original Medicare generally must also choose a Part D plan for prescription drug coverage.
+If you do not enroll in Part D when you are initially eligible (and you do not have other creditable drug coverage), you can face a penalty when you do enroll late.

 To join an additional Medicare plan (Part C, Part D or Medigap), start by comparing local plans.
 Before enrolling in any of them, be prepared to provide your Medicare number and Part A and/or Part B coverage start date.
 This information can be found on your Medicare card.

 Three Ways to Apply for Medicare Parts C/D/Medigap

-Remember that it’s important to evaluate your unique situation when deciding how to receive your Medicare health and prescription drug coverage.
-You need to consider health status, lifestyle, costs and other factors when making the best choice.
+It’s important to look at your personal situation when deciding how to receive your Medicare health and prescription drug coverage.
+You need to consider your health status, lifestyle, out-of-pocket costs and other factors to make the best choice.